Saskiapearce/CMEECourseWork1/Week3/README.md

     source("TAutoCorr.R")
-    # Also a latex document which goes with it
+    # Also a latex document pdf, autocorrelationgroupwork.pdf and latex file, main.tex, which anslysies the results of the autocorrealtion analsys.

 TreeHeight.R